4.7 out of 5 Stars on TrustPilot

 How To Cover Up Old Pebbledash

 In this blog, we will guide you through the nuances of pebbledash — its composition, its initial appeal, and the reasons it may now feel outdated.
 We will then delve into detailed methods for covering or replacing pebbledash, ensuring your home’s façade reflects contemporary styles while preserving its structural integrity.
-From choosing the right materials to understanding the process of application and maintenance, we aim to equip you with all the knowledge you need for a successful exterior makeover.
+From choosing the right materials to understanding the application and maintenance process, we aim to equip you with all the knowledge you need for a successful exterior makeover.

 How do I get rid of pebbledash?

-Pebbledash became extremely popular in the 1920s due to an increase in demand for homes to be built.
-This led to builders cutting costs and using pebble-dash to cover up poor brickwork.
-At present, this has resulted in an outdated and, for many, unsightly look that many homeowners are looking to remove.
+Pebbledash became extremely popular in the 1920s due to increased demand for homes.
+This led to builders cutting costs and using pebbledash to cover up poor brickwork.
+This has resulted in an outdated and, for many, unsightly look that many homeowners are looking to remove.

 If the right materials aren’t accessible, re-rendering pebbledash without removing the pebbledash can be difficult.
-Removing pebbledash is a painful process because removing the render requires hard work with a hammer and chisel, with the added risk of damaging the original brickwork.
-Typically, pebbledash is made from a sand and cement render: an incredibly unforgiving material that was often applied as a means of covering up a bad build job.
+Removing pebbledash is painful because removing the render requires hard work with a hammer and chisel, with the added risk of damaging the original brickwork.
+Typically, pebbledash is made from sand and cement render, an incredibly unforgiving material often applied to cover up a bad build job.

 With the growing popularity of coloured render, pebbledash has taken a bit of a hit of late, with pebbledash house prices falling to reflect a national dislike.
-Nonetheless, as long as the pebbledash is in good condition, there is no reason this can’t be rectified without the expensive process of removing it.
+Nonetheless, as long as the pebbledash is in good condition, it can’t be rectified without the expensive process of removing it.

 How to re-render pebbledash without removing

-So, how do you re-render pebbledash without removing the pebbledash render?
-There are a couple of ways you can do this which we are going to explore.
+So, how do you re-render Pebbledash without removing the Pebbledash?
+There are a couple of ways, which we will explore.

 Smoothing over the pebbledash with One Coat Dash Cover (OCDC)

 One of the best ways of re-rendering pebbledash without removing the pebbledash render is by smoothing over it with our One Coat Dash Cover (OCDC).
-This is the ideal material to use because it can be applied at a thickness of 20mm without compromising structural integrity.
-You wouldn’t want to put a non-breathable material on top of the pebbledash because water needs to be able to escape from the walls, otherwise, you may find yourself in an unpleasant, waterlogged situation.
+This is the ideal material because it can be applied at a thickness of 20mm without compromising structural integrity.
+You wouldn’t want to put a non-breathable material on top of the pebbledash because water needs to escape from the walls; otherwise, you may be in an unpleasant, waterlogged situation.

 The first step in re-rendering your pebbledash is to ensure that any loose stones are rubbed off.